tbillington/bevy_best_practices/README.md

 Events allow different parts of your game to opt-in to information they need, and prevents tight coupling.

 `EventWriters` and `EventReaders` are implemented as a [thin layer](https://docs.rs/bevy_ecs/0.11.0/src/bevy_ecs/event.rs.html#558-569) over a vanilla `Vec` so they're cheap to use, and subsequent `send`s will re-use the allocated capacity.
-Systems that read from the same event can also run in parallel as an `EventReader` is local to the system.
+Systems that read from the same event can also run in parallel as `EventReader`s are local to the system.

 Here's an example of one way you might structure a projectile hitting an enemy, all the way to audio, visual effects, and achievements being updated.
 You should evaluate the use of events on a case by case basis, as they're not free, and for simple local operations it can be enough to mutate within the same system.